 On November 6, 2018, following a status report filed by the parties, the court reconsidered its June 12, 2018 order and stayed the rule’s compliance date.
 The court noted that the CFPB had publicly announced plans to reconsider portions of the rule and the compliance date, and concluded that the stay was appropriate to prevent irreparable injury.
 The court’s November 6 order also maintained the stay of the litigation, and, accordingly, did not rule on plaintiffs’ preliminary injunction motion or Cooperative Baptist Fellowship’s motion to intervene.

 In February 2019, the CFPB issued proposals to delay and then rescind key aspects of the Payday Rule.
 In a March 2019 filing, the CFPB acknowledged that the industry plaintiffs had not provided any basis for their request to continue the stay of the compliance date as applied to the portions of the Payday Rule that the CFPB was not seeking to rescind.
-However, neither the CFPB nor the industry plaintiffs have sought to lift the stay of the compliance date or the stay of the litigation, and the court has left both stays in place.
+However, neither the CFPB nor the industry plaintiffs sought to lift the stay of the compliance date or the stay of the litigation, and the court left both stays in place.